 What are the remedies for discrimination?

-There is no upper limit on the amount of compensation that can be awarded for a discrimination claim.
-This means that the damages awarded for a successful claim could be quite high, depending on the severity of the circumstances, such as the financial loss that you have suffered and/or the degree of emotional distress caused by the discrimination.
+There is no upper limit on the amount of compensation for financial loss that can be awarded for a discrimination claim.
+This means that the damages awarded for a successful claim could be quite high, depending on the circumstance.
+Tribunals will also award compensation for injury to feelings to reflect the degree of emotional distress caused by the discrimination.

 How is compensation calculated?